rolfsimoes/wtss/README.md

 ## Reporting Bugs

-Any problem should be reported to esensing-team@dpi.inpe.br.
+Any problem should be reported to esensing-developers@dpi.inpe.br.

 For more information on wtss.R, please, visit its main web page at: http://www.dpi.inpe.br/esensing.